 Why join Forest Hill Church?

 Publicly acknowledging to yourself and those around you that you want to follow the way of Jesus as part of a local church can deepen and enrich your faith journey.
 It’s a statement of your commitment to a particular faith community – a faith family.

-It doesn’t mean you’re here for life -but it’s a chance to set down your bags for a while and spend time along the journey with fellow travelers and seekers.
+It doesn’t mean you’re here for life, but it is a chance to set down your bags for a while and spend time along the journey with fellow travelers and seekers.
 (Members also have a vote at congregational meetings and may be ordained as Elders or Deacons.)

 You can join in 1 of 3 ways: